Written by:

 Where?

-The place where most of your customers are: WhatsApp
+The place where most of your customers are: WhatsApp.
+It offers pre-designed WhatsApp API templates to offer ready-made samples for transactional communication with customers.

-So whether you’re looking to send order confirmations, reminders, or account alerts, Wati takes care of everything.
+So whether you are looking to send order confirmations, reminders, or account alerts, Wati takes care of everything.

 Sounds too good to be true?
 Don’t take our word for it.
 Instead, book a demo today and witness it yourself.